openimagingdata/CDEStaging/definitions/hood_O-RADS/cystic_lesion_with_solid.md

-# Lesion with Solid Component CDE
+# Adnexal Lesion with Solid Component (not physiologic)

 ## Locularity